micaelaneus/strength-as-ccoty/README.md

 * Pull a card for insight, aspiration, or potential benefit gained by this work.

-#### JOURNAL
+#### JOURNAL: YOUR JOURNEY

-Do some final journaling before closing.
+Review the cards you pulled along your journey.

-1. Review the cards you pulled along your journey.
-What story do they tell?
+1. What story do they tell?
 Journal about your takeaways.
 2. Tell us more about what you called in when you reached the meadow.
 3. Consider what meanings and associations the Lion’s Remedy token evokes in your imagination.
 Why did you find this object, as opposed to some other?
 4. How did you feel after cleaning out your purse?

 Taking all these ideas into consideration, set an intention for the next few months.
 Write it down in a clear sentence that spells out (sorry) what you desire and what action/s you will perform to manifest it.
 Remember that intentions capture processes and actions that we control; goals focus on outcomes, which we may not control.
 Be sure to set an intention.

-* *“I’m going to get a job.”* Just okay.
+* *“I’m going to get a job.”* Sure.
-* *“I will end this period of financial hardship by finding three ways to broaden my job search, canceling my avocado toast subscription, and getting Luisa to critique my resume.”* Very yes!
+* *“I will end this period of financial hardship by finding three ways to broaden my job search, canceling my avocado toast subscription, and getting Luisa to critique my resume.”* Now we believe you!

 #### CLOSE THE RITUAL SPACE